valntn/nanopore_genomic_tutorial/walkthrough_2.md

 </details>

 The nanopore outputs are in ~/nanopore_data. fastq_pass is the directory containing the basecalled reads meeting the selection criteria.
 The report file contains some good info on the sequencing run.
+In ~/outputs you will find outputs from all tools.
+All samples have been processed with filtlong, assembled with flye and polished with medaka, but all other tools have only been applied to one or two samples.

 If you're unsure about the file formats fasta, fastq, sam & bam, check out: https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/file-formats-tutorial/#